adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 ## Final thoughts on reuse

 Reuse and DRY are such important principles in software engineering but when it comes to CSS, it ironically makes maintainance harder.
-Avoid the reuse, enjoy the maintainability.
-Go for a duplication-first approach instead.
+Avoid trying to reuse style rules and gain the benefits of easy to maintain CSS.